Jukola relay

 The Jukola Relay is an orienteering relay race held annually in Finland since 1949.
 Jukola is the biggest orienteering relay event in the world.
-The race takes place on a Saturday between the 13th and 19th of June in different sites around Finland.
+The race takes place on a Saturday between 13 and 19 June in sites around Finland.
 The northernmost location has been 50 km north of the Arctic Circle.
 The name Jukola is a family name in the classic Finnish novel, "Seven Brothers".
 The women's relay, known as the Venla Relay, is a daytime race on the Saturday afternoon.
 It is named after the main female character from the novel.

-The Jukola relay has seven legs with distances varying from 7 to 15 km.
+The Jukola relay has seven legs with varying distances.
 The starting time is around 11 pm when the sun sets.
-Runners for the first three legs usually wear headlights, depending on the geographical site (north or south of Finland) of the relay and the weather conditions.
+Runners for the first three legs usually wear headlights, depending on the geographical site (northern or southern Finland) of the relay and the weather conditions.
 The winning team crosses the finishing line early on Sunday morning, around 6 or 7 am, and the last teams finish just before the finish is closed in the afternoon.
 Women can participate in the Jukola relay in non-official teams (non-sports club teams, like company, family or other teams).

 For the women, an individual race with a mass start was organized in 1951.
-This was turned into a three leg relay race in 1978 and then a four leg relay race in 1981.
+This was turned into a three-leg relay race in 1978 and then a four-leg relay race in 1981.

 In 2012 the Jukola relay attracted close to 1700 teams and the Venla relay more than 1250.
-Clubs from 20 different countries took part.
+Clubs from 20 countries took part.

 The "Kaukametsäläiset" association is the founder of the Jukola relay and it is also the owner of the rights to the Jukola event.